adambard/learnxinyminutes-docs/objective-c.html.markdown

 // Classes And Functions
 ///////////////////////////////////////

-// Declare your class in a header(.h) file:
+// Declare your class in a header(MyClass.h) file:
 // Class Declaration Syntax:
 // @interface <class name> : <parent classname>
 // {